-With the passage of time each influence on the market need changes and as a direct result the wants and desires of the market you're servicing will change.
-The market for the fax machine is an example, every business use to have one.
+With the passage of time, each influence on the market requires changes and as a direct result, the wants and desires of the market you're servicing will change.
+The market for the fax machine is an example, every business had a fax machine.
 Another is the market for small cameras, now almost completely non-existent due to high quality cameras embedded in mobile phones.